dgca/expo-rust-demo/README.md

-Process for running Rust code in Expo Module on iOS simluator
+# expo-rust-demo

+This is a demo of how to use Rust code in a React Native app using Expo Modules

+Check out the acommpanying [video tutorial 🎥](https://youtu.be/mErOZcKqR0c?si=BnGympilYsju7QcN)

+Questions or feedback?
+Reach out to me on Farcaster at [@typeof.eth](https://warpcast.com/typeof.eth)

 ## Setup